gaofan83/Bronner_Lab/Shashank/README.md

-# Pipelines for SMARTSeq and ATACSeq data analyses.
+# Pipelines for RNAseq and ATACseq data analyses.